 Calaso brought her child to the Maternal & Baby Health Center in Siinkadheer, Somalia after they became malnourished.
 (Photo: Mustafa Saeed/Concern Worldwide)

-Despite a number of ongoing crises in Somalia, the violence and brutality of conflict is the crisis that arches over all the others.
+Conflict is one aspect of the country’s multifaceted and protracted humanitarian crisis, and one that touches on many other areas.
 As Concern Somalia’s country director, Abdi Rashid Haji-Nur, explains: “Operationally, it is difficult for national and international humanitarian agencies to deliver services to people in the different parts of the country.
 As long as there is absence of efforts to contain and to deescalate those tensions and conflicts, we will be having challenges in terms of having access.”

 » Learn more about the crisis in Somalia